Call-for-Code-for-Racial-Justice/Legit-Info/contributing/PULL-REQUESTS.md

 ### Continuous Integration Testing

-Every Pull Request needs to be tested to make sure that it works on the platforms that this project supports.
-This is currently done manually, but automated testing can be done via Selenium.
+Every Pull Request needs to be tested to make sure that it works on the platforms that Legit Info supports.
+This is currently done manually, but automated testing may come soon.

 ## Notes